yearn/yearn-devdocs/docs/contributing/governance/veyfi.md

   - So if your lock is over 3 years you will pay 75%.
   - If your lock is 2 years you will pay 2/4 = 50%
   - Penalty Formula: `min(75%, lock_duration_left / 4 years * 100%)`
-- Once veYFI is introduced, only veYFI is accepted voting power in Yearn Governance.
+- Now that veYFI has been implemented, only veYFI is accepted voting power in Yearn Governance.

 ### dYFI

-- dYFI is a token that implements the ERC-20 standard.
+- dYFI is an ERC-20 token.
 - Gauges pay dYFI that you can either sell for ETH or convert to YFI (by paying ETH, this ETH gets routed to buybacks immediately).
-- Gives its bearer the right to redeem an equivalent YFI in exchange for ETH.
+- Gives its bearer the right to redeem an equivalent amount of YFI in exchange for ETH.
 - dYFI is burned upon redemption.
 - The circulating supply of dYFI must not exceed the amount of YFI available to be redeemed as part of the tokenomics program.
-- The amount of ETH required for redemption is at a discount of the current spot price of YFI/ETH.
+- The amount of ETH required for redemption is at a discount to the current spot price of YFI/ETH.
 - ETH received from dYFI redemption is redirected to automated YFI buybacks handled by an immutable smart contract.

 ### Vault Gauges + Voting

 - Vault gauges allow vault depositors to stake their vault tokens and earn YFI rewards according to their veYFI weight.
-- Weights decay as the remaining lock duration decreases, and can be extended up to the max lock duration.
+- Weights decay as the remaining lock duration decreases and can be extended up to the max lock duration.
-- Increased locking duration is rewarded with increased weights, so locking for 4 years gives 100% weight, locking for 2 years 50% weight, etc.
+- Increased locking duration is rewarded with increased weight, so locking for 4 years gives 100% weight, locking for 2 years 50% weight, etc.
 - YFI is allocated to gauges based on bi-monthly governance votes.
 Each gauge can get a different amount of bought-back YFI to emit.
 - Based on their veYFI lock, users can boost their gauge rewards by up to 10x proportional to the number of vault tokens deposited, when they claim YFI rewards from gauges.
 The greater the amount of veYFI, the more vault deposits can be boosted for the user.
 - The boost mechanism will calculate your earning weight by taking the smaller amount of two values, provided in the formula below: